Covid-19 Health & Safety Plan

 HomeCooked will follow CDC and Pennsylvania Department of Health recommended procedures for cleaning and closure if a suspected or confirmed case is present in the facility.
-If camp needs to be cancelled HomeCooked will communicate that as soon as possible to parents and will have a refund option available.
+If camp needs to be cancelled HomeCooked will communicate that as soon as possible to parents and will have a refund or reschedule option available.

 HomeCooked staff members will actively communicate with parents regarding any updates related to camp or policies re: COVID-19.